Prandtl number dependence of rotating internally heated convection: Non-rotating IHC

 The vertical fluctuations generally exhibit a profile that is relatively independent of $Pr$, with a gradual increase from the bottom wall (which is steeper at low $Pr$), followed by a sharp drop to zero at the top boundary.
 Consistent with the temperature statistics, for $Pr=100$, a stagnant zone is evident at the bottom plate where fluid motion is entirely suppressed.

 The horizontal velocity fluctuations reveal a more intricate structure.
 While all cases exhibit a flat bulk region and a prominent peak representing the velocity boundary layer near the top, the bottom stable layer demonstrates complex $Pr$-dependence.
 At $Pr=0.1$, there is a simple monotonic increase to the bulk level.
 However, at $Pr=0.3$, two distinct regions emerge within the bottom layer, an initial sharp rise followed by a more gradual increase.
 This bifurcation becomes more pronounced with increasing Prandtl.
 As suggested by \citet{ostilla2025ihc}, these transitions mark the distinction between the viscous boundary layer and the deeper-extending stably stratified region.
-At higher Prandtl number, the velocity boundary layer is completely damped as the stably stratified zone of is stagnant.
+At higher Prandtl number, the velocity boundary layer is completely damped as the stably stratified zone is stagnant.

-Figure \ref{fig:blsize-norot} compares the thermal and (top) velocity boundary layer thicknesses.
+Figure \ref{fig:blsize-norot} compares the thermal and (top) velocity boundary layer thicknesses, defined through the local maxima in the temperature and horizontal velocity fluctuations respectively.
 The thickness of the top thermal boundary layer remains nearly constant across the Prandtl number range explored, which is consistent with the nearly constant mean temperature $\T$ (analogous to the behavior of a Nusselt number).
 Conversely, the bottom thermal boundary layer thickens with increasing $Pr$, except at $Pr=100$ where the lack of a distinct temperature fluctuation peak makes identification difficult.
 Finally, the top velocity boundary layer thickens as $Pr$ increases, a direct consequence of the increased kinematic viscosity.